Exit time for anchored expansion: Introduction

 \subsection{What we don't know.
 Open questions}

 $\ $ \\ There is an important collection of conjectures relating to anchored expansion.
-Here is some of them: \\ Question 1: does the sub tree of Thomassen satisfy an anchored Isoperimetric inequality ? \\ Question 2: does a general anchored isoperimetric inequality imply an upper bound of $p_n(x,y)$ ? \\
+Here is some of them: \\ Question 1: does the sub tree of Thomassen satisfy an anchored Isoperimetric inequality ? \\ Question 2: does a general anchored isoperimetric inequality imply an upper bound of $p_n(x,y)$ ? \\ Question 3: does anchored isoperimetric inequality is a good tool to prove an invariance principle in random environment of $\Z^d$ ? \\